 We’re trial lawyers.
 Our core competency – above everything else – is trying cases to juries.
 And we specialize in beating giants.

 You are protected from retaliation by your employer if you report discrimination.
-It is illegal under Wisconsin, Minnesota, and federal statutes for an employer to terminate you or otherwise change the conditions of your employment because of your decision to report discrimination.
-It takes guts to tell an employer that something is not right at work, and Title VII, the Minnesota Human Rights Act, and Wisconsin law protect you from retaliation for your complaints.
+It is illegal under Minnesota and federal statutes for an employer to terminate you or otherwise change the conditions of your employment because of your decision to report discrimination.
+It takes guts to tell an employer that something is not right at work, and Title VII and the Minnesota Human Rights Act law protect you from retaliation for your complaints.
 Employers cannot change any condition of your employment or discipline you in any way because of your good faith reports of discrimination.

 Retaliation for race discrimination complaint results in $1.2 million jury verdict.